Enalean/tuleap/plugins/program_management/adr/0002-hexagonal-architecture.md

 For example, if you want to verify something in the database, you must add an interface in Domain code.
 Then, you must create a DAO in Adapter namespace that will implement the new interface.
 Your Domain code must **never** call the DAO directly, it **always** calls the interface.
 Then, in the entrypoint, you create a new DAO and pass it to your Domain class.

+### Anemic Domain

+A common bad behaviour has been done in Adapter namespace.
+They tend to have too much responsibility, they should not handle *any* logic, they should just provide brut data and Domain should handle everything.

+Example of bad adapters:
+ * General: ProgramManagementXMLConfigExtractor
+ * REST routes: FeatureContentRetriever
+ * Presenter: PotentialTeamsPresenterBuilder

+How should we correct them:
+ * ProgramManagementXMLConfigExtractor: Simplexml element must be transformed into a Domain object.
+Adapter will build the object, all the logic can now be moved in Domain.
+ * FeatureContentRetriever: Rest route must call a Domain object.
+The Domain object will build itself and rely on Adapter to have simple properties.
+The REST representation is built by Rest route upon the Domain object.
+ * PotentialTeamsPresenterBuilder: The controller should call a Domain object who will build everything needed by the UI.
+The presenter will build itself from the new Domain object

+Example of good adapters
+ * General: ArtifactCreatorAdapter
+ * REST routes: IterationsRetriever
+ * Presenter: DisplayPlanIterationsPresenter

 ### Stubs

 Having our Domain code depend on interfaces for all side effects, like UI, Database and other plugins is really handy for unit tests.
 See [ADR-0004 Writing unit-tests without mocks][6] for details.